11 — The Pixel Wars

 After the overnight sprint merged — 27 commits across 8 branches, all building clean — I ran a focused play session.
 Within an hour I had a list.

-Merchants were standing on water.
+Merchants stood on water.
 The EMBER menu text was clipped.
 The scrapper layout was broken.
-The gear confirm screen had a mysterious black band across the bottom third.
-And clicking on a gear item crashed the game.
+The gear confirm screen had a black band across the bottom third.
+And opening a gear item crashed the game.

 Day 4 was supposed to be polish.
-It became a pixel-by-pixel war with the GBA’s rendering pipeline.
+It became a pixel-by-pixel fight with the GBA’s rendering pipeline.

 The Crash That Started Everything

-The first thing I hit was a hard crash: opening the gear detail view on the party screen.
-The culprit was GetGearName — it was writing past the end of a buffer when a name got too long.
-A 10-character buffer for a name like “Flame Amulet of the Storm” doesn’t end well.
+First hit: a hard crash when opening the gear detail view on the party screen.
+The culprit was GetGearName — it wrote past the end of a buffer when a name ran long.
+A 10-character buffer for a name like “Flame Amulet of the Storm” does not end well.
 Buffer overflow, corrupted stack, white screen.

 NPC Placement and the Map Viewer

-Every town had merchants, chests, altars, and scrappers now — but several were standing on blocked tiles, water, or overlapping warps.
-I couldn’t tell by looking at the JSON coordinates, and loading each town in an emulator was painfully slow.
+Every town now had merchants, chests, altars, and scrappers — but several stood on blocked tiles, water, or over warps.
+The JSON coordinates told nothing, and loading each town in an emulator was slow.

 So I built a tool: map_viewer.py.
-It parses the raw blockdata and metatile attributes, cross-references NPC positions from map.json, and produces ASCII walkability maps.
+It parses raw blockdata and metatile attributes, cross-references NPC positions from map.json, and prints ASCII walkability maps.
 Green dots for walkable tiles, blue for water, red for blocked, letters for NPCs.

 python3 tools/map_viewer.py --all-towns --check-only

-One command, every town validated.
+One command, every town checked.
 It found 12 bad placements across 8 towns.
 All fixed in a single commit.

 The Tile Overflow

-The gear confirm screen — the one that shows “Equip Fire Amulet to CHARMANDER?” — had a black artifact covering its bottom third.
-This one was subtle: the window’s baseBlock value determines where its tile data lives in VRAM.
-With the full-height redesign (expanding the window from 6 to 16 tiles tall), its tiles now exceeded 1024 — the maximum tile index for BG text layers on the GBA.
+The gear confirm screen — the one showing “Equip Fire Amulet to CHARMANDER?” — had a black artifact over its bottom third.
+This one was subtle: the window’s baseBlock value sets where its tile data lives in VRAM.
+With the full-height redesign expanding the window from 6 to 16 tiles tall, its tiles pushed past 1024 — the maximum tile index for BG text layers on the GBA.

-The fix was recalculating every window’s baseBlock to pack them tighter.
-The broader lesson: on the GBA, window layout isn’t just visual design — it’s memory allocation.
+Fix: recalculate every window’s baseBlock to pack them tighter.
+The broader point: on the GBA, window layout is memory allocation.

 The Dark Side

 With the mechanics working, I turned to aesthetics.
-The default Pokémon UI — white backgrounds, blue borders, bright and cheerful — clashed with the Diablo-inspired gear system.
+The default Pokémon UI — white backgrounds, blue borders, bright — clashed with the Diablo-inspired gear system.
 I wanted something darker.

 Act 1: The Background

-First pass was simple: replace the menu background texture.
+First pass: replace the menu background texture.
 I designed a dark grunge image, exported it as an indexed 4bpp tileset, and loaded it onto BG1.
-Every full-screen menu (merchant, bag, altar, forge, codex) now renders its text windows as transparent overlays on this dark texture.
+Every full-screen menu — merchant, bag, altar, forge, codex — now renders its text windows as transparent overlays on this dark texture.

-The transparent window trick is elegant: PIXEL_FILL(0) fills with GBA hardware-transparent pixels, so the BG1 texture shows through everywhere text isn’t drawn.
+The transparent window trick is clean: PIXEL_FILL(0) fills with GBA hardware-transparent pixels, so the BG1 texture shows through everywhere text is not drawn.
 Dark background, bright text, zero extra memory.

 Act 2: The Ember Frame

-But the gear overlay on the party screen doesn’t get its own background layer — it’s a popup over the existing party menu.
+The gear overlay on the party screen does not get its own background layer — it is a popup over the existing party menu.
 It needed a custom window frame.

 I designed a 24×24 pixel frame: purple gradient border, inner shadow, dark grey fill.
 Nine tiles in a 3×3 grid.
 On paper, straightforward.
-In practice, it started a war that consumed most of the afternoon.
+In practice, it started a fight that ran most of the afternoon.

 Round 1: Palette collision.
-Loaded the frame palette into slot 12.
-That’s where the text window palette lives.
+I loaded the frame palette into slot 12.
+That is where the text window palette lives.
 Every standard text window in the game turned purple.
-Moved to slot 11 — safe, but now I needed to merge text colors and border colors into a single 16-entry palette.
+Moved to slot 11 — safe — but now I needed to merge text colors and border colors into a single 16-entry palette.

 Round 2: The tile that ate Charmander.
-I placed the frame tiles at VRAM offset 0x70.
-Looked fine on initial load.
-Then I noticed Charmander’s name was garbled — random pixels where “CHARMANDER Lv5” should be.
-The party menu uses a complex tile allocation: slots 0x63 through 0x1B6 are reserved for the six party slot windows.
-My frame tiles at 0x70 were overwriting the lead Pokémon’s name tiles.
+Frame tiles placed at VRAM offset 0x70.
+Looked fine on load.
+Then Charmander’s name turned to random pixels where “CHARMANDER Lv5” should be.
+The party menu reserves slots 0x63 through 0x1B6 for the six party slot windows.
+My tiles at 0x70 wrote over the lead Pokémon’s name tiles.

 Round 3: The transparent shadow.
 The frame has rounded corners that should show the party menu through them, plus an inner shadow between the border and fill area.
 Both used palette index 14 in the source art.
 GBA BG tiles treat index 0 as hardware transparent.
 I needed corner pixels transparent but shadow pixels opaque — same source index, different behavior.

 Blanket replacement broke the shadow.
-The fix was a flood-fill algorithm: seed from each tile’s outer edge, walk through connected index-14 pixels, convert only those to index 0.
+The fix was a flood-fill: seed from each tile’s outer edge, walk through connected index-14 pixels, convert those to index 0.
 Inner shadow pixels — not reachable from any edge — stay opaque.

 Round 4: The white cursor.
 The engine’s built-in cursor system (Menu_RedrawCursor) erases the old cursor position by filling with pixel value 1 — white.
 On a white background, invisible.
-On my dark frame, a bright white rectangle.
-Replaced the entire cursor system with manual tracking: erase with PIXEL_FILL(15) (dark fill), redraw with AddTextPrinterParameterized4.
+On the dark frame, a bright white rectangle.
+I replaced the cursor system with manual tracking: erase with PIXEL_FILL(15) (dark fill), redraw with AddTextPrinterParameterized4.

 Consistency Pass

-With the frame working, I audited every menu screen for consistency:
+With the frame working, I checked every menu screen for consistency:

-Then I documented everything.
-The STYLEGUIDE grew a section on the ember frame system, hint bar conventions, and text formatting rules.
-AI_CONTEXT got a complete VRAM tile allocation map for the party menu — the kind of reference that would’ve saved me hours during the tile collision debugging.
+Then I wrote it all down.
+The STYLEGUIDE got a section on the ember frame system, hint bar conventions, and text formatting rules.
+AI_CONTEXT got a full VRAM tile allocation map for the party menu — the kind of reference that would have saved hours during the tile collision debugging.

-The GBA doesn’t have layers of abstraction — it has layers of hardware.
+The GBA has no layers of abstraction — it has layers of hardware.
 Palettes are 16-color slots in a flat array.
 Tiles are offsets in a shared VRAM bank.
-Windows are rectangles that claim ranges of that tile space.
-Touch one thing and another thing three abstraction levels away might break.
-There are no error messages.
-There are only wrong pixels.
+Windows claim ranges of that tile space.
+Touch one thing and something three layers away breaks.
+No error messages.
+Only wrong pixels.

-Tool-building pays for itself immediately.
+Tool-building pays for itself fast.
 The map viewer took one commit to build and saved hours of manual NPC placement checking.
-Every new tool I build for this project has had ROI within the same day.
+Every tool I build for this project has returned its cost inside the same day.

-Dark UIs on light engines require custom everything.
-The GBA’s UI library assumes white backgrounds everywhere.
+Dark UIs on a light engine require custom everything.
+The GBA library assumes white backgrounds.
 Cursors erase with white.
 Frames load with white fill.
 Palettes expect text-on-white contrast.
-Going dark means replacing each of these assumptions one by one, and the replacements can’t use the convenient helper functions because those encode the assumption.
+Going dark means replacing each assumption one by one, and the replacements cannot use the convenient helper functions because those encode the assumption.

 By the Numbers